-The components of the drive system are constantly checked automatically.
-If an error is detected, an error message appears on the on-board computer.
+The components of the drive system are checked constantly and automatically.
+If an error is detected, an error message appears on the display.
 The drive may be shut off automatically, depending on the type of error.

-9.1.1 Drive system or on-board computer does not start up
+9.1.1 The drive system or display do not start up